hotwatermorning/auto-git-diff/README.md

-Show git diff for Git Rebase Intractive
+Show git diff for Git Rebase Interactive
 =======================================

 Show git diff between each commit and its parent below the commit list